-Palampore, mid–late 18th century Medium: cotton Technique: mordant printed or painted and resist-dyed plain weave (chintz) Label: cotton, mordant-printed, resist-painted, and dyed.
+Palampore, mid–late 18th century Medium: cotton Technique: mordant printed or painted and resist-dyed plain weave (chintz) Label: cotton, mordant-printed, resist-painted, and dyed (chintz).
 Museum purchase from Au Panier Fleuri Fund.
 1952-118-1.

 What is this?

-The border, 15 inches wide, is a repeat pattern of short trees, and in each corner, a small bamboo tree.
+The border, 15 inches wide, is a repeating pattern of short trees, and in each corner, a small bamboo tree.
 The rows of little trees grow from a curving ground line, suggesting mounds.
-Lined with cotton.